 “Don’t be a pepper on the eyes of people; Rather be the salt on their tongue and make a difference that influences their sense of belonging to the earth.” — Israelmore Ayivor

 If you want to leave a lasting imprint on people you encounter, use what you have to offer.
 These are your gifts and talents.
-Kaye "enjoyed the story shared by Arianna Huffington in her book, Thrive.
+Kaye “enjoyed the story shared by Arianna Huffington in her book, Thrive.
 It is about her sister, Agappi, who graduated from the Royal Academy of Dramatic Art in London.
 Despite the awards she received, she didn’t get the acting-parts hoped-for when she auditioned for a theatre play.
-She felt discouraged to use her talents.
+She felt discouraged from using her talents.
 But a random encounter from a stranger on a bus changed how she was seeing her talent.
-She chanced to talk with a random stranger which opened up a conversation about the play.
+She chanced to talk with a random stranger, which opened up a conversation about the play.
 Agappi took courage and shared her acting ability with a woman who turned out to be familiar with that particular play.

 6. Faster Growth and Development